 On The acoustic road

-With 27 years and 16 albums released, Kelly's Lot is again heading out on the road as a DUO to present their new album 'Where and When'.
-An acoustic , classic and traditional Blues release featuring original songs by Kelly and Perry and covers by Howlin' Wolf, Ma Rainey, Lovie Austin and Robert Johnson.
-Along the way they will include special guests to help present their new release.
-Upcoming tours include Croatia, East Coast, Kern River and more.
+With 27 years and 16 albums released, Kelly's Lot is again presenting their music in an acoustic format.
+With shows near home and out on the road, the DUO will include members of the band and special guests to present their new album 'Where and When'.
+An acoustic, classic and traditional Blues release featuring original songs by Kelly and Perry and covers by Howlin' Wolf, Ma Rainey, Lovie Austin and Robert Johnson.
+It has been well received and there are plans to present the album internationally and in the US.
+Along with 'Where and When' they will present many of their original songs from the past and present including 'Foolish Try' which is on the soundtrack of Ghostbuster: Afterlife.
 Scroll down for reviews, video and press.

 Acoustic and Electric Shows with 'The Lot' and a few featured players